 Healthy Waterways award finalist and winner

-Logan City Council's Slacks Creek Catchment Recovery Project has taken out top honours at the 2014 Healthy Waterways Awards, claiming the title of Best Government Project and finalist in the Urban Renewal Award category.
+Logan City Council's Slacks Creek Catchment Recovery Project has taken out top honours at the 2014 Healthy Waterways Awards, receiving the Government Award for the Slacks Creek Recovery Project and finalist in the Urban Renewal Award category.

 Australian Government funding

-Council has a long term commitment to rejuvenate the Slacks Creek Catchment area through the Slacks Creek Recovery Project.
+Logan City Council has a long term commitment to rejuvenate the Slacks Creek Catchment area through the Slacks Creek Catchment Recovery Project.
+Over the next five years (2013-2018) this will be supported by the Australian Government who will be funding the restoration of a significant portion of the creek through the Slacks Creek Restoration Project.

 To be involved, or for more information, please contact Council at email@example.com or call 3412 4779.